 "Computers have always been tools but function no more like a brain than a hammer works a hand.
 Yet we mix the metaphors, with the idea that as computers advance, we can hand them more of the work of the mind, making them partners in our efforts to improve the world and manage its increasing complexity. . . . a computer can't reason any more than a pitching machine can be a star baseball player."

 I truly believe that as long as scientists and engineers embrace this metaphor, their work to create Artificial Intelligence will always be in vain.
 Human intelligence emerges from the complex interaction of very complex bio-systems, mainly the body and the brain.
 You will never be able to download your brain into a computer (and thus live forever in cyberspace via the Singularity).
 Because your brain will never, nor will it ever, act like a computer.
 Another very unfortunate metaphor that Mr. Curtis cites is the "selfish gene" as popularized by Richard Dawkins.
 Despite the moniker, Dawkins is quick to point out that genes don’t actually have motive or will.
 However, the effect of genetic propensity can be accurately described as if they do; as in the metaphor.
-This line of thinking leads to the idea that the human “bodies are just genes’ way of making more” as explained in Mark Pagel’s book “Wired for Culture,” where he treats genes with the mystical force of natural selection so that our “cultures have promoted our genetic interests throughout our history,” as well as our “particular culture is not for us, but for our genes.”
+This line of thinking leads to the idea that the human “bodies are just genes’ way of making more” as explained in Mark Pagel’s book “Wired for Culture: Origins of the Human Social Mind,” where he treats genes with the mystical force of natural selection so that our “cultures have promoted our genetic interests throughout our history,” as well as our “particular culture is not for us, but for our genes.”
 He is just echoing Dawkins theory that an organism’s body serves the purpose of a ‘survival machine’ for its genes.
 How do you even go about to prove this insidious theory using even the most basic scientific methods?
 Why do I call it insidious?
 Because it ignores the existence of intelligence, free will, commitment, loyalty, love, wonder, hope, fear, despair, hate and the millions of other unique attributes that make us human.
 Humans are responsible for their own actions and their genes shouldn’t get the credit.
 We are not just machines following a program.

 All these inappropriate use of metaphors have led to inaccurate models which have led to decisions based, not on fact, but on the worst kind of speculation.
 Emanuel Derman said it best in his article “Unruly humans vs the lust for order” in The New Scientist,